poanetwork/token-wizard/README.md

 **Library_1 Name** type `:` and then the value of *SafeMathlLib library name* header from the file.
 Default value: `:SafeMathLibExt`.

-**Library Contract Address:** is the value of *SafeMathlLib library address* header form the file.
-Fro example: `0xe9ae538ffea453eae179e45a787ca76db619d40d`.
+**Library Contract Address:** is the value of *SafeMathlLib library address* header from the file.
+For example: `0xe9ae538ffea453eae179e45a787ca76db619d40d`.

 4. Then click **Verify and publish** button.

-You can find an example of a verified crowdsale contract [here](https://kovan.etherscan.io/address/0xd973cd4c34a0d6fbb5286d0f53f36347a6bef60f#code).

 You can verify other contracts:
 - `SafeMathLibExt`.
 Unique.
-The example of verified [SafeMathLibExt](https://kovan.etherscan.io/address/0x58cfad3f53a86ebeaab117a5436aaf948d4be3cb#code)
+The example of verified [SafeMathLibExt is here](https://kovan.etherscan.io/address/0x58cfad3f53a86ebeaab117a5436aaf948d4be3cb#code)
 - `MintedTokenCappedCrowdsaleExt`.
 The crowdsale contract for a tier.
 One crowdsale may have multiple tiers.
 By default there is one tier.
-The example of verified [MintedTokenCappedCrowdsaleExt](https://kovan.etherscan.io/address/0x1c1e2efd273210ba642b07db36580d4b45550968#code).
+The example of verified [MintedTokenCappedCrowdsaleExt is here](https://kovan.etherscan.io/address/0x1c1e2efd273210ba642b07db36580d4b45550968#code).
 - `CrowdsaleTokenExt`.
 The token contract.
 Unique.
-The example of verified [CrowdsaleTokenExt](https://kovan.etherscan.io/address/0xd791d3bcafb29014b37956105315f15e2481b331#code).
+The example of verified [CrowdsaleTokenExt is here](https://kovan.etherscan.io/address/0xd791d3bcafb29014b37956105315f15e2481b331#code).
 - `FlatPricingExt`.
 The pricing strategy contract.
 Each tier has one pricing strategy contract.
-The example of verified [FlatPricingExt](https://kovan.etherscan.io/address/0x47832db4fc8b296acec4b5bc008b42797b9bf702#code).
+The example of verified [FlatPricingExt is here](https://kovan.etherscan.io/address/0x47832db4fc8b296acec4b5bc008b42797b9bf702#code).
 - `NullFinalizeAgentExt`.
 The finalize agent contract for every tier that is not the last.
 If you have n tiers, there will be n-1 `NullFinalizeAgentExt` contract.
 Thus, it is used only with multiple tiers crowdsale.
 - `ReservedTokensFinalizeAgent`.
 The finalize agent contract of the last tier.
 Unique.
 Only last finalize agent is used to finalize the crowdsale for all tiers.
-The example of verified [ReservedTokensFinalizeAgent](https://kovan.etherscan.io/address/0x032b4c44f1729eb0ccc673682463e3f4763aaade#code).
+The example of verified [ReservedTokensFinalizeAgent is here](https://kovan.etherscan.io/address/0x032b4c44f1729eb0ccc673682463e3f4763aaade#code).

 Therefore, for a simple crowdsale contract with one tier you should verify 5 contracts.
 For a crowdsale with n-tiers you should verify 3n+2 contracts on Etherscan.

 You can find values to verify each contract in the downloaded file.
 For steps **2.1**, **2.2**, **2.5**, **2.6** values will be different.
-Other value are the same for the same crowdsale.
+Other values are the same for the same crowdsale.

 ## Projects built on ICO Wizard